openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/err/README.md

 ## Summary

 This is an extension to the RFC8538 tests already conducted under "RT-1.4: BGP Graceful Restart".
-However, ERR is for BGP speakers that need to extend the validity of a route beyond the expiration of the stale routes timer for the BGP GR process.
-Following are the scenarios when ERR can be considered by a BGP speaker.
+However, ERR is for projects that need to extend the validity of a route beyond the expiration of the stale routes timer for the BGP GR process.
+Following are the scenarios when ERR can be considered by a project.
 1. Upon expiration of BGP hold-timer (Hold timer expiry on the Speaker side or when a notification for hold timer expiry is received from the helper)
 2. Upon the BGP session failing to re-establish within the GR restart timer as a